jsfs11/asx-portfolio-tracker/README_DEPLOYMENT.md

 3. **Clear instructions** for your dad
 4. **Demo mode** as fallback

-Your dad gets:
+Users get:
 - ✅ Easy setup process
-- ✅ His own API key (separate from yours)
+- ✅ Secure API key management
 - ✅ All latest features
 - ✅ No security concerns